disiamylborane/ranged_integers/Readme.md

 # Ranged integers [nightly only]

-**Note: the library relies on the incomplete Rust features.
-It causes ICEs on some Rust toolchains.**
+**Note: the library relies on the incomplete Rust features:**
+- It causes ICEson some Rust toolchains,
+- The usage may increase the time compilation time heavily.
-**The current version (0.9.0) was tested on nightly-2024-08-19.**
+- The current version (0.9.0) was tested on nightly-2024-10-12.

 [Documentation at docs.rs](https://docs.rs/ranged_integers)